ssocolow/cracking-interview/README.md

 # cracking-interview
-consistency is key - aim to accomplish in the morning.
+consistency is key.

 ## guidelines
-first try to solve
+first try to solve solo.
 if stuck longer than a while, ask gemini  for a hint.

 progress over perfection
 talk with friends
-build sometjing + be yourself
+build something + be yourself